 - Carmen Rodríguez-Peralta, Chair of the Music Department

-- Johannah Segarich, Professor of Music
+- Johannah Segarich, Music Appreciation and American Music

 - Richard Chowenhill, Music Technology

-- Susan Dill, Piano
+- Susan Dill, Voice and Piano

-- David Janssen, Music Theory/Music Appreciation
+- David Janssen, Music Theory

 - Robert Nash, Sound Recording